 - ¼ cup freshly grated Parmesan cheese

-- 1 pounds spaghetti, cooked as per package instructions
+- 1 pounds pasta, cooked as per package instructions

 - Move oven rack to the middle position, and preheat to 400 degrees F. Spray 9x13-inch pan with olive oil.
 Lay chicken breast fillets in a single layer, covering bottom of pan.